tonyfischetti/assertr/cran-comments.md

 There were no ERRORs, WARNINGs or NOTEs when checked locally with --no-manual

-but this is my first package and first submission of this package
+This is my first package and this is a resubmission of this package.
+The first time I didnt use the license file right, but I fixed that now.
+Additionally, there was a NOTE that I didnt see because of NEWS.md so I changed it to NEWS and I checked it and I got NO NOTES, ERRORS, or WARNINGS.